 6. Use Various Forms of Communication

-Thanks to technology, schools have a plethora of options for establishing and maintaining a connection with each other and parents.
+Thanks to classroom technology, schools have a plethora of options for establishing and maintaining a connection with each other and parents.
 There are a number of different digital tools that can be harnessed to keep communication flowing, and here is how some teachers are using them:

 - Newsletters.
 Elementary teacher Alexis Sanchez believes in the power of newsletters, and sends one a month to parents to give them a sneak peak into her classroom and encourage families to continue learning at home.